Steps to sell FSBO | Pros and cons | Money-saving alternatives

 - The offer price

-- Whether they want you to cover their closing costs (and if so, how much)
+- Whether they’re asking you to cover their closing costs and buyer's agent commission (and how much)

-- Make a counteroffer.
-If you’re unhappy with the offer, or you have other offers (or will likely get some soon), consider making a counteroffer.
-Almost everything’s up for negotiation, not just the price.
+2. Make a counteroffer.
+If you’re unhappy with the offer or you have other offers (or will likely get some soon), consider making a counteroffer.
+Almost everything, not just the price, is up for negotiation.
 For example, you can negotiate a faster closing date.

 6. Accept an offer and complete the closing paperwork